Overview for Year 7

 Reading

 Students must analyse text structure, identify bias, compare themes across multiple texts, and evaluate author intent.
-Questions require more synthesis and justification.
+Questions require more synthesis and justification — often by highlighting evidence in the text.

 Writing